DataDog/system-tests/docs/architecture/overview.md

 ## Agent Container

 All agent containers share final layers applied via this file: `./utils/build/docker/set-system-tests-agent-env.Dockerfile`

 The shared agent docker file is a good place to add any configuration needed across languages and variants.

 ## Agent Proxy Container

-All application agent traffic egress is sent to this container.
+All agent container traffic egress is sent to this container.
 This container uses mitmproxy to inspect and dump the traffic and then forwards to the backend.

+## Testing a local version of the tracer

+Read the instructions in [the binaries documentation](/DataDog/system-tests/blob/colin/diagrams/docs/execute/binaries.md) In short, copy your tracer version to the `./binaries` folder, and build and run as usual.